Why are we building it?

 Studies suggest that the speed, comfort, and reliability of LRT will lead to a 9% increase in ridership.
 That means 4.6 million new trips in the first year alone—and fewer cars on our roads.

-The investment in LRT is projected to generate more than 20,000 person-years of direct and indirect employment, and provide a total economic output of approximately $3.2 billion.
+The investment in LRT has generated thousands of direct and indirect jobs, and will provide a total economic output of approximately $3.2 billion.

 Take a tour of the Confederation Line